sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 ### `Main.MergeInput` ###

 Each path considered by Kinetic Merge is given a `Main.MergeInput` to classify the kind of merge required.
-This distinguishes between, say, a three-way merge were an existing file in the base has been modified by our branch and their branch, or a new file has been added by our branch, or a file in the base has been deleted by their branch, etc...
+This distinguishes between, say, a three-way merge where an existing file in the base has been modified by our branch and their branch, or a new file has been added by our branch, or a file in the base has been deleted by their branch, etc...

 ### `Main.Change` ###